Feeling Emotionally Overwhelmed: What to Do Right Now

 For Mental Health Professionals

-Emotional overwhelm is a common presentation that often precedes more specific clinical issues becoming addressable.
-EmoFlow provides between-session support for clients who experience frequent overwhelm, giving them structured interventions when they're most needed - not during your weekly session, but at 11pm when stress peaks.
+Emotional overwhelm is something many clients bring in, and a state they can learn to recognize, reflect on, and track between sessions.
+EmoFlow-AI provides between-session support for clients who experience frequent overwhelm, giving them structured interventions when they're most needed - not during your weekly session, but at 11pm when stress peaks.
 Clients can track their intensity levels and which techniques helped, generating data you can review together.
 The app teaches appropriate technique sequencing: somatic first, cognitive second.
 This reinforces psychoeducation about the nervous system and builds client autonomy in self-regulation.
 PDF reports show overwhelm frequency, intensity patterns, and technique effectiveness over time, giving you objective data to inform treatment planning.
 Clients maintain full control over what they share - reports are generated on-demand rather than automatically transmitted.

 - Clients practice appropriate technique sequencing between sessions